 You will then have a chance to admire the black sand beach Djúpalónssandur where you can try your hand at 'the lifting stones', a centuries-old test of strength and suitability for a life at sea for the local fishermen.

 At the northern point of the peninsula, you will stop at the most photogenic mountain in Iceland, Kirkjufell mountain.
-The mountain's nearby waterfall makes the entire surrounding area a truly stunning place to visit, and will likely be one of the highlights of your trip along the peninsula.
-Fans of Game of Thrones will recognise it as the 'mountain shaped like an arrowhead' featured in Season Seven.
+The mountain's nearby waterfall makes the entire surrounding area a truly stunning place to visit and will likely be one of the highlights of your trip along the peninsula.
+Game of Thrones fans will recognize it as the 'mountain shaped like an arrowhead' featured in Season Seven.